Skip to main content

 Analyze current distribution:

-Go to Topics and select the affected topic from the Risk Analysis dashboard.
+1. Go to the topic - go to Topics and select the affected topic.

 • Which brokers lead which partitions